fjukstad/thesis/minor-revision.md

   Expand section 3.5 with a paragraph that describes that Kvik is formerly known as Kvik Pathways.
 - [x] Not reachable at kvik.cs.uit.no. **Solution**: do not fix.
-- [ ] The discission should provide a more comprehensive comparison to other applications. **Solution**: Expand section 3.6 with applications that look at pathways and how they handle the whole data-thing (analyses bla bla bla)
+- [x] The discission should provide a more comprehensive comparison to other applications. **Solution**: Add more related and discission.
-- [ ] References found in online version, but not part of the committees printed version. **Solution**: add them.
+- [x] References found in online version, but not part of the committees printed version. **Solution**: include pdf command in latex was missing one page. added it.
 - [ ] The paper present design and implementation of the MIxT application clearly, altough a broader context would be beneficial. **Solution**:
 - [ ] Have a look at the footnote on page 43, runaway "benchmark."